SudhanshuShrivastava04/Java/README.md

 # Java
-this is about java and dsa
+this is about java and DSA